 1001 W Pratt St Baltimore MD 21223

 BGCMB works to create opportunities for all children & youth to get involved in the community and to reach their full potential.
-We provide a safe place for youth to learn and grow, fostering genuine and ongoing relationships between our youth and caring adult professionals, sponsoring positive, life-enhancing programs, and by promoting character development, hope, and opportunity.
+BGCMB provides a safe place for youth to learn and grow, fostering genuine and ongoing relationships between youth and caring adult professionals, sponsoring positive, life-enhancing programs, and by promoting character development, hope, and opportunity.
+BGCMB provides after-school programs in the areas of Academic Success, Good Character & Leadership, & Healthy Lifestyles.
+Club hours and activities vary from club to club.

 1201 S Sharp St Suite 302 Baltimore MD 21230